EWC-Compute-Platform/EWC-Compute-Platform-1/EWC_Compute_Project_Kickoff.md

 ### Business Moats

 **1. Engineering corpus & RAG quality:** The platform's AI assistant is only as good as its knowledge base.
-Building and curating a high-quality, domain-specific engineering corpus — starting with the six founding papers and expanding systematically — creates a durable knowledge moat that improves with usage.
+Building and curating a high-quality, domain-specific engineering corpus — expanding systematically — creates a durable knowledge moat that improves with usage.

 **2. Template library network effects:** As engineers share and refine computational templates, the library grows in quality and coverage.
 A well-populated template library with community ratings is a significant switching cost.